Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 Sky Lodge includes a Prohibition-era former huntsman and fishing cabin, as well as a 7,500-square-foot lodge.

-For meetings groups, the property features four conference space options.
-The following capacities are quoted for board room style:
+For meeting groups, the property offers four conference spaces.
+The following capacities are quoted for boardroom style:

 • Conference space in the main lodge: Capacity is up to 18.
-Additional breakout spaces include the lounge, which can host 12 people, and the Great Room, which can hold 20.
+Additional breakout spaces include the lounge, which accommodates 12 people, and the Great Room, which accommodates 20.

 • Conference space in the John & Elaine Couri Welcome Center: Can host up to 26